You are here

 The clinical teaching experience is one of the most important components of teacher preparation.
 Prior observational research has found that more effective mentors and schools with better professional climates are associated with better preparation for teacher candidates.
 We test these findings using an experimental assignment of teacher candidates to placement sites in two states.
 Candidates who were randomly assigned to higher quality placement sites experienced larger improvements in performance over the course of the clinical experience, as evaluated by university instructors.
 The findings suggest that improving clinical placement procedures can improve the teaching quality of candidates.

-Citation: Dan Goldhaber, Matt Ronfeldt, James Cowan, Trevor Gratz, Emanuele Bardelli, Matt Truwit, Hannah Mullman (2020).
+Citation: Dan Goldhaber, Matthew Ronfeldt, James Cowan, Trevor Gratz, Emanuele Bardelli, Matt Truwit, Hannah Mullman (2020).
 Room for Improvement?
 Mentor Teachers and the Evolution of Teacher Preservice Clinical Evaluations.
 CALDER Working Paper No. 239-0620

 Defined benefit (DB) pension plans incentivize “salary spiking,” where sharp increases in pay are leveraged into significantly higher levels of retirement compensation.
 While egregious instances of salary spiking occasionally make headlines, the prevalence of salary spiking is poorly understood.
 Moreover, there is little guidance on the definition of salary spiking behavior and how to identify it.
 This paper develops an empirical method to quantify the prevalence of salary spiking by identifying cases where end-of-career compensation deviates from the expected level of compensation.
 We apply this method to teacher pension systems in Illinois to assess the prevalence of salary spiking before and after the implementation of a reform designed to dissuade salary spiking.